 “We know that benefit levels are too low, but clearly we need to look at our low wage earners as well and find ways to increase the incomes coming into all households on the lowest end.”

-A press release from Minister Upston's office mentions that the figures mean that the second intermediate, three-year (2022-2024) child poverty targets were not met for any of the three primary measures.
-The second intermediate targets were set by the previous Government and covered the period from 2021/2022 to 2023/2024.
-The previous Government was in office for most of this target period.
+Housing Minister Louise Upston's office says the figures mean that the second intermediate, three-year (2022-2024) child poverty targets were not met for any of the three primary measures.
 Photo/PMN News/Ala Vailala

 Government initiatives fall short

-Despite government efforts, including initiatives mentioned by Social Development Minister Louise Upston, such as FamilyBoost and tax relief, Southey is concerned that current policies are not enough.
+Despite government efforts, including initiatives mentioned by Social Development Minister Louise Upston, such as FamilyBoost and tax relief, Southey is concerned that current policies are insufficient.

 “We need those policies that are investing in our families on the lowest incomes.